 HOPE Board Member; Editor at Large, Christianity Today; & Author of A Woman's Place

 In her nine years with Christianity Today, Katelyn co-founded the women’s site Her.meneutics and served as editorial director of the This Is Our City project.
 Katelyn holds the distinction of being the youngest managing editor in the magazine’s history, as well as the first woman to serve in the role.
 She is the author of A Woman’s Place: A Christian Vision for Your Calling in the Office, the Home, and the World.
-A native of Dayton, Ohio, she graduated from Calvin College in Grand Rapids, Michigan, in 2006.
+A native of Dayton, OH, she graduated from Calvin College in Grand Rapids, MI, in 2006.
 She has written for The Atlantic, The New York Times, and Books & Culture.
 After joining HOPE’s local board in Chicago in 2015, Katelyn joined the board of directors in 2016.

 HOPE Board Member; Chief Investment Officer, Southside Wealth Management

-Doug Bolles serves as chief investment officer of Southside Wealth Management, based in Tyler, Texas.
+Doug Bolles serves as chief investment officer of Southside Wealth Management, based in Tyler, TX.
 A Chartered Advisor in Philanthropy, Doug has more than 30 years’ experience in the financial services industry.
 He is a graduate of Bowdoin College, the New England School of Banking at Williams College, the ABA Wealth Management School at Emory University, and the Texas Trust School at Southern Methodist University.

 Doug first heard about HOPE on a trip to Haiti, where he saw firsthand the effectiveness of HOPE’s approach.
 “HOPE is not about good people doing good work,” says Doug.
 “HOPE is about being the hands and feet of a good Savior, in whose name and goodness all HOPE’s work is done.”

 In addition to serving on HOPE’s board, Doug serves on the boards of Encouragement FM Christian Radio, the East Texas Communities Foundation, and The Hospice of East Texas Foundation.
 He is also a member of the East Texas Estate Planning Council.
-Doug and his wife, Gwen, live in Tyler, Texas.
+Doug and his wife, Gwen, live in Tyler, TX.
 They have three sons (Noah, Seth, and Joseph), two daughters-in-law (Natalie and Nicole), and one grandchild (Evelyn).